glatchdesign/Tidy-Head-Tag/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Organize the head tags that WordPress automatically outputs.
+This plugin allows you to organize the contents of the head tag that WordPress automatically outputs.

 == Description ==
-Organize the head tags that WordPress automatically outputs.
+This plugin allows you to organize the contents of the head tag that WordPress automatically outputs.
-Unnecessary meta tags can be deleted from the management screen with just a few clicks.
-Of course, if you need it, follow the same procedure.
+You can use the checkboxes to choose which tags to remove.

 == Installation ==
 1. From the WP admin panel, click “Plugins” -> “Add new”.
 2. In the browser input box, type “Tidy Head Tag”.
 3. Select the “Tidy Head Tag” plugin and click “Install”.
 4. Activate the plugin.
-5. Visit the "settings" -> "Tidy Head Tag" to configure your options
+5. Visit the "settings" -> "Tidy Head Tag" to configure your options.

+== Screenshots ==
+1. Setting screen

 == Changelog ==
 = 1.2.0 =